Rock-bottom home prices and low interest rates help make owning a home with a VA loan more affordable than renting.

 2) No down payment required for a VA loan up to $424,100

 A VA loan can be obtained with no money down up to conforming loan limits.
-In most cities across the country, the conforming loan limit is $417,000, but can be higher in high-cost areas.
-For example, an eligible borrower could obtain a home in Orange County, California for up to $621,000 with no cash down.
+In most cities across the country, the conforming loan limit is $424,100, but can be higher in high-cost areas.
+For example, an eligible borrower could obtain a home in Orange County, California for over $600,000 with no cash down.
 VA-eligible borrowers need not worry about coming up with enough cash for a down payment on most home purchases.
 Almost all other loan programs require 3.5 to 20 percent down.
-The federal guarantee provides added security on a VA loan, so lenders don’t need to require that down payment to be made.
+The federal guarantee provides added security on a VA loan, so lenders don't need to require that down payment to be made.

 3) Make "green" upgrades and finance them into your VA home loan

 A property purchased with a VA home loan is yours to improve.
 The VA even has a program for financing "green" home improvements right into your VA loan.
 Qualify for up to $6,000, even more in some cases, to make your home more energy efficient.

 For more information about renting vs. owning with a VA loan, contact a VA-approved lender.